mark-curran/data-science-project-template/docs/docs/index.md

 Welcome the documentation site for the Data Science Project Template, a codebase that builds containers appropriate for data science projects.

+While this template provides structure for a Data Science codebase, it is not meant to be prescriptive.
+For those looking to get [up and running quickly](quickstart/quickstart.md), the template has ready integration with docker, vscode and jupyterlab.
+For those looking to create a reusable code structure in a specific enterprise setting, it might be worthwhile reading the [design decisions](design/design.md) behind the template.
+Forking this repo should be a starting point, not the final destination.

 ## Project Status

-This project is being actively built, and though the core functionality is complete the documentation is not in a state where it can be readily used.
+This project is being actively built, and though most of the core functionality is complete the documentation is not in a state where the template can be readily used.

 ## Further Information